weblicht/curb/src/components/GenericDisplay/README.md

 `DefList`: given a list of terms and a co-indexed list of definitions, generate an HTML definition list.

-`DelimitedArray`: given an array of data, pretty-print this data with delimiters as an HTML span.
+`Delimited`: given an array of data, pretty-print this data with delimiters.

 `List`: display an ordered or unordered list, depending on `ordered` prop